Holdout predictive checks for Bayesian model criticism: Discussion

 \section{Discussion}

 \glsresetall

 We developed \glspl{PoPC}, a diagnostic tool that brings together Bayesian methods for model checking with frequentist estimation of goodness of fit.

-The ideal \gls{PoPC} assesses a Bayesian model by comparing samples from the posterior predictive to samples from the true data generating process, i.e., the population distribution.
-Typically, however new samples from the population distribution are not available.
-Thus we developed several methods---incorporating ideas such as cross validation and the bootstrap---for using finite data to estimate the ideal \gls{PoPC}.
-We demonstrated the merits of \glspl{PoPC} with Bayesian linear regression models and on probabilistic topic models of documents.
+The \gls{PoPC} assesses a Bayesian model by comparing samples from the posterior predictive to a sample from the population distribution, which in practice is a heldout dataset.
+We proved that the \gls{PoPC} is calibrated for a class of asymptotically normal diagnostic functions and empirically show its calibration for other diagnostics.
+We revisited the ``double use of the data'' issue of \glspl{PPC} and highlighted that while post-hoc procedures can be used to calibrate the \gls{PPC}, post-hoc calibration does not provide power to detect model misfit.
+Finally, we demonstrated the utility of \glspl{PoPC} with Bayesian linear regression models and on probabilistic topic models of documents.

-\glspl{PoPC} improve on classical posterior predictive checks \citep{Rubin:1984,Gelman:1996} and on prior predictive checks \citep{Box:1980}.
-Posterior predictive checks use the data twice and, if employed without care, naturally lead to overfitted models.
-Prior checks do not use the data twice, but focus on checking the model's marginal distribution of the data; applied Bayesian data analysis is more concerned about fidelity of the posterior predictive.

-Note that the ideal check of \Cref{eq:ideal} is ``Bayesian justifiable,'' in Rubin's sense, because it always conditions on the observed data.
-However, the \gls{PoPC} is not---all methods for accounting for the unknown population distribution require manipulating our sense of what is observed.
-Indeed, it is the requirement that we always condition on $\yobs$ that leads to the double-use of the data in the \gls{PPC}.

-There are several avenues for further research in population-based model checking.
-First, we can develop methods that handle non-exchangeable data, such as time series or networks; approximating a population distribution in those settings is a challenging problem.
-Second, we can consider alternative estimators of population-level expectations.
-Examples include the bag of little bootstraps for large data sets~\citep{Kleiner:2012}, or the leave-one-out estimators of \citet{Vehtari:2016}.
-Finally, an important goal for future work is to implement generic software tools for \glspl{PoPC}, e.g., in a probabilistic programming system like Stan \citep{Carpenter:2016} or Edward \citep{Tran:2016b}.
-To date, probabilistic programming has focused on language design and inference compilation; including methods for model diagnostics is important to building a complete system for applied Bayesian modeling.